jenfransson/r_resources/README.md

 # r_resources
-This repository is made to store different things I create in order to make my R life easier.
+This repository is made to store different things that I create in order to make my R life easier.